chodar89/dot_geek/README.md

 5. STRIPE_PUBLISHABLE_KEY
 6. STRIPE_SECRET_KEY
 - in <strong>`settings.py`</strong> we have statement that checks if we are in dev mode, see belowe<br>
-  if you would like to use local DB than just remove or do not add 'DATABASE_URL' to your env file.
+  if you would like to use local DB than just remove/comment or do not add 'DATABASE_URL' to your env file.
     ```
     if 'DATABASE_URL' in os.environ:
         DATABASES = {
             'default': dj_database_url.parse(os.getenv('DATABASE_URL'))
         }
     else:
-        # Database for testing
+        # Local DB
         DATABASES = {
             'default': {
-                'ENGINE': 'django.db.backends.postgresql',
+                'ENGINE': os.getenv('ENGINE'),
                 'NAME': 'dot_geek',
                 'USER': os.getenv('USER'),
                 'PASSWORD': os.getenv('PASSWORD'),